List of Dr. Feelgood members: 1971–1983

 Brilleaux, Johnson, Sparks, Potter and Howarth formed Dr. Feelgood in January 1971, although by April both Potter and Howarth had left, with John "The Big Figure" Martin taking over on drums.
-This lineup released three studio albums and one live collection, before Johnson left on 2 April 1977 due to tensions with other members of the band.
+This line-up released three studio albums and one live collection, before Johnson left on 2 April 1977 due to tensions with other members of the band.
 Before a full-time replacement was found, the group performed a handful of shows with substitute guitarist Henry McCullough and keyboardist Tim Hinkley.
 By the end of the month, Johnson had been replaced on a permanent basis by John Mayo, who was later nicknamed "Gypie" by Brilleaux after he told the guitarist that he "always had the gyp".
 Sneakin' Suspicion, the last album to feature Johnson, was released after the change in personnel.

 After spending nearly four years in the band, Mayo left Dr. Feelgood in early 1981 and was replaced by Johnny "Guitar" Crippen of the Count Bishops in June.
 Just one release followed, Fast Women and Slow Horses, after which the group suffered a major setback when the long-standing rhythm section of Sparks and Martin left in April 1982.
 Brilleaux and Crippen completed a pre-booked European tour with stand-in bassist Pat McMullen and drummer Buzz Barwell, before disbanding the group at the end of the year.
 Just three months later, however, Brilleaux – persuaded by band manager Chris Fenwick – relaunched Dr. Feelgood with new lead guitarist Gordon Russell (who had auditioned for Mayo's vacated role two years earlier), bassist Phil H. Mitchell and, later, drummer Kevin Morris.